liqd/adhocracy3/docs/style_guide/fe_structure.rst

 ..
 FIXME: Packages should also include all CSS and other static content they depend on.

-A package must not directly use TypeScipt modules from other Packages.
+A package must not directly use TypeScript modules from other Packages.
 When you want to actually use the code from other packages, you must import the corresponding angular module referenced by the TypeScript module's ``moduleName`` variable.
 This way it is also made sure that